 General Practice vet with an interest in surgery and oncology

 After a brief career in the Air Force, Perin graduated in 2005 with an honours degree in veterinary science from the University of Sydney.
-Her particular interests include all aspects of companion animal medicine and surgery, dentistry and especially the care and treatment of patients with cancer.
+Her interests include all aspects of companion animal medicine, surgery and dentistry; with special attention to the care and treatment of patients with cancer and orthopaedic injuries.

-At home she has two cats, Lexus and Tiger, who came from the RSPCA as foster flu kittens in 2014.
-They are no longer adolescents, but still love playing and finding a warm lap if someone settles down to read.
-Our newest addition is ‘Roger’, a 2 year old Stimson’s python who is a lovely little snake, very placid and has been super popular with the cats.
+The family pets include two cats, Lexus and Tiger, who came from the RSPCA as foster flu kittens in 2014.
+There is also Roger, a Stimson’s python, who is a lovely little snake, very placid and has been super popular with the cats.
 The top of his heated cage has become their favourite resting place, and it appears there is some jealousy about the fact that Roger gets thawed mice delivered weekly.
 Most recently Bowie, a Chihuahua, has joined our family – he is both a delight and a terror, the later mostly for the cats.

 General Practice Vet with an interest in behavioural medicine, internal medicine, surgery, emergency and critical care and dermatology.

 We are very fortunate to have Chloe join our growing team in 2019!
 Chloe will be adding to the diversity of our EAMC team by offering dedicated behaviour consults.

 Chloe loves working together with clients to make their pets as happy and healthy as they can possibly be!
 She has been immersed in the veterinary world since she was still at high school, working at her local vet clinic after school and on weekends.
 Years later, she eagerly accepted a scholarship position to study Veterinary Science at Sydney University, graduating in 2015.
 Chloe always sought out more adventures during university holidays, including working with elephants and street dogs in remote Northern Thailand, trapping Tassie devils for facial tumour research, and volunteering on the weekends for the Behavioural Studies Unit at Taronga Zoo.

 General practice vet with an interest in avian and exotic pets